-380 Senior Internship in Computing (3).
+394 Senior Internship in Computing (3).
 F and S. Interns will work 10-20 hours per week in a local business or non-profit organization under the supervision of a computing professional.
 The internship experience will give students the opportunity to apply skills and concepts acquired in the classroom to a realworld setting and to participate in the design and/or implementation of a significant computing application.
 The intern will be expected to maintain a reflective journal and complete a summary paper.
-Prerequisite: Computer Science 247 or 260.
-S. Leetsma.
+Prerequisite: 262 and senior standing.
+K. VanderLinden.

-385 Senior Project in Computing (2).
-F and S. This is the first course of a two-semester sequence, in which the student will complete a departmentally approved computing project.
+396 Senior Project in Computing (3).
+F and S. This is the first course of a two- semester. sequence, in which the student will complete a department-approved computing project.
 This capstone experience will give students the opportunity to apply concepts and techniques learned in the classroom by developing a significant computing application.
-The first semester will typically focus on any necessary library research, design, and prototyping; implementation and writing should normally be done in the second semester.
+The first semester will typically focus on any necessary library research, design and prototyping; implementation and wiring should normally be done in the second semester.
 The student will submit regular progress reports to a supervising faculty member and submit a preliminary report on the project's status for evaluation by a departmental committee.
-Prerequisite: Computer Science 247, 260, or permission of the instructor.
+Prerequisite: 262 and senior standing.
 Staff.

-386 Senior Project in Computing II (2).
-F and S. A continuation of Computer Science 385.
-The student will submit regular progress reports to a supervising faculty member and submit a final report on the project for evaluation by a departmental committee.
-Prerequisite: Computer Science 385.
+398 Senior Project in Computing II (2).
+F and S. A continuation of 396.
+The student will submit regular progress reports to a supervising faculty member and submit a final report for evaluation by a departmental committee.
+Prerequisite: 396.
 Staff.